Waypoints

 Once a GPX route is uploaded, every waypoint can have a precise coordinate set by clicking directly on the interactive map.

 Open the waypoint, then click Place on map.
 A map dialog opens using the MapTiler Outdoor basemap — a topographic style that shows hiking trails, contour lines, and terrain.
-Click anywhere on or near the trail to place the marker.
-The marker snaps automatically to the nearest point on the route — you don't need to click the trail exactly.
+Click on or near the GPX route to place the marker — it snaps to the nearest point on the route and saves immediately.
+You do not need to hit the line exactly; the snap area scales with zoom so a distanced view is still easy to use.

 A few map features worth knowing:

-• Google Maps link — after placing a waypoint in standard mode, the status bar shows the coordinates and a Google Maps icon.
+- Google Maps link — after placing a waypoint on-trail, the status bar shows the coordinates and a Google Maps icon.
 Click it to verify the location in a new tab.

-• Legend — the ⓘ button in the bottom-right opens a colour key for map markers.
+- Legend — the ⓘ button in the bottom-right opens a colour key for map markers, the planned route line, and direction chevrons along your path.

 Distance HUD